 |Ensign William Wileman was a carrier fighter pilot.
 The USS Wileman was named for him after his death.|

-William Wolf "Buddy" Wileman never had a chance to reach 100 years old today.
+William Wolf "Buddy" Wileman never had a chance to reach his 100th year birthday this year.
 Instead, he sacrificed his life for our freedom.

 He was born on May 4, 1917 in California.
 His mother was born in Ohio and his father was born in Pennsylvania.
 His father was a farmer and later worked for the water company.
 William had one older sister.
 By 1940 William's sister had married but he was still living with his parents.
 He was in his third years of college at UC Berkeley and was working as a plant pathologist.
 At some point between the 1940 census and shipping out to the Pacific when the war start, William married his wife Dorothy.